maclarsson/cfancontrol/README.md

 Device #2: Gigabyte RGB Fusion 2.0 5702 Controller
 ```

-**Note**: Supported devices right now are the 'NZXT Kraken X3' and 'Corsair Hydro' series of AIOs.
+**Note**: Supported devices right now are the 'NZXT Kraken X3' and 'Corsair Hydro Platinum' series of AIOs.
 Other devices supported by liquidctl may easily be added, but I do not have them for proper testing.

 ## Usage